Queens-Hacks/ants/README.md

 Hive is an online programming game where you

 ### Game Mechanics
-    -Ants
+- Ants
     Your code runs inside each individual ant.
 Instruct them to find sugar and return it to the Hive in order to feed your colony and score points!
 However, ants have a poor sense of sight and cannot see further than one tile away.
     Ants dig through walls and carry sugar.
-    -Sugar
+- Sugar
  Sugar is that good stuff that all ants crave.
 Located throughout the map in multicolored mounds of 20 sugar units, it's automatically picked up by any ant who walks over it.
 Collect more sugar than your opponent and win!
-    -Home
+- Home
 Home is your ant hill.
 Carry sugar back here to score points. ```this.goto(this.home())``` will take you here, but won't avoid walls.'
-    -Walls
+- Walls
 Walls can be dug out slowly by your ants.
-It takes 5 movements to destroy one wall -Pheromones
+It takes 5 movements to destroy one wall
+- Pheromones
 Ants have poor sight but excelent vision! use this.spray(object) and this.sniff() to write and read data onto empty tiles.
-Spraying overwrites pheramones from your own team, but different colonies pheramones can co-exist.
+Spraying overwrites pheromones from your own team, but different colonies pheromones can co-exist.

 ### Ant API
  - These functions are special calls you can make into the game engine to interact with your enviroment!